Women's Christian Temperance Union New Zealand: The White Ribbon (journal)

 Local newspapers and contemporary temperance journals (such as the Temperance Herald and The Prohibitionist) carried articles about the WCTU abroad and in New Zealand.
 Also, local chapters would supply content for regular columns such as "Temperance Notes" in local papers, e.g., Wanganui Chronicle, and New Zealand Herald.
 In May 1895 the WCTU began publishing its own journal, The White Ribbon.
 Sheppard was the first editor, followed by Lucy Lovell-Smith (1903–1908).
 The longest serving editor was Nellie Peryman (1913–1945).
 In 1965 The White Ribbon became The New Zealand White Ribbon Digest, and then ceased publication in 2011.
 Now called the White Ribbon Bulletin, the official WCTU NZ publication is in newsletter format and, as with its predecessors, archived in the National Library of New Zealand.

 Founding leadership

-By the time of the first national convention held in Wellington 23–24 February 1886, there were fifteen local unions organized along the same WCTU constitution.
+By the time of the first national convention held in Wellington 23–24 February 1886, there were fifteen local unions organised along the same WCTU constitution.